Nazi racial theories: Greeks

-During a speech in 1920, Hitler claimed that civilisation in Greece came from Aryans.
-In his unpublished Second Book in 1928 he wrote that Sparta must be regarded as the first Folkish state.
+During a speech in 1920, Hitler claimed that Greek civilization descended from Aryans.
+In his unpublished Second Book in 1928, he wrote that Sparta must be regarded as the first Völkisch state.
 Similarly, during a speech in August 1929 he reiterated the same thought by stating that Sparta was the "purest racial state" in history.
+Hitler believed that the ancient Greeks were Germanic.
+He wrote that "When we are asked about our ancestors, we should always point to the Greeks".
+According to historian Johann Chapoutot, Hitler appropriated Greco-Roman heritage to hide Germany's humiliating past of "barbarity and backwardness".